SinhaBobby/ScreenTimeAnlysis/README.md

  ANN: Acc = 0.9

  Hidden layers used "Relu" activation mechanism and it occured that increasing the number of epochs, affected the accuracy +ly

+ Here validation accuracy is more , thus showing trends of Underfitting.
+ Since data is very less over here thus underfitting trend.